CtrlVaultDel/GroSharies/README.md

 # GroSharies
 An app built for families, roommates and friends to keep track of and share lists of groceries and other goods needed for the home!

+## Cloning the repository
+From a terminal window, in any directory you'd like, run: git clone git@github.com:CtrlVaultDel/GroSharies.git

 ## Setting Up Firebase
 GroSharies uses Firebase to handle authorization.
 Please follow the preceeding steps to set up a firebase project for the application
 1. Go to https://firebase.google.com/ and click "Get started"